Frank Lucas (Oklahoma politician): Political campaigns

-Oklahoma House of Representatives

-Lucas first ran for the Oklahoma House of Representatives in 1984 as a Republican against the incumbent Democrat, narrowly losing.
-A second attempt in 1986 also fell short, but he won in 1988.
-He lost in 1990 after the legislature made his district somewhat friendlier to Democrats, but he returned in 1992.

-U. S. House of Representatives

 In 1994, 6th district Congressman Glenn English stepped down to become a lobbyist for rural electric cooperatives.
 Lucas won the Republican nomination for the special election on May 10.
 He faced Dan Webber, press secretary to U.S. Senator David L. Boren.
 The 6th was already by far the largest in the state, stretching from the Panhandle to the town of Spencer, in the far northeastern Oklahoma City metropolitan area.
 But the state legislature had redrawn it so that it included many poor Oklahoma City neighborhoods that had never voted Republican.
 Lucas scored a major upset, winning by eight percentage points and carrying 18 of the district's 24 counties.
 Some pundits have seen his victory as an early sign of the Republican Revolution that November, when Republicans took control of the House for the first time in 40 years.
 Lucas won a full term in November with 70% of the vote.
 He has been reelected seven times, never with less than 59% of the vote, and was unopposed in 2002 and 2004.

 Lucas's district was renumbered as the 3rd after Oklahoma lost a district in the 2000 Census.
 His already vast district was made even larger.
 He lost most of his share of Oklahoma City, which was home to 60% of the district's population.
 He once represented much of the downtown area, including the site of the Alfred P. Murrah Federal Building.
 He still represents the part of the city in Canadian County.
 To make up for this large population loss, the 3rd was pushed farther east, picking up several of Tulsa's western suburbs (including a small portion of Tulsa itself) and some rural areas.
 As a result, his district now includes 48.5% of the state's landmass, and is nearly as large as the state's other four districts combined.